James Lovelock, creator of Gaia ecology theory, dies at 103

-LONDON (AP) — James Lovelock, the environmental scientist whose influential Gaia theory sees the Earth as a living organism gravely imperiled by human activity has died on his 103rd birthday.
+LONDON (AP) — James Lovelock, the British environmental scientist whose influential Gaia theory sees the Earth as a living organism gravely imperiled by human activity, has died on his 103rd birthday.

-Lovelock’s family said Wednesday that he died the previous evening “in his home surrounded by his family,” from complications related to a fall.
-The family said that until six months ago Lovelock “was still able to walk along the coast near his home in Dorset and take part in interviews, but his health deteriorated after a bad fall earlier this year.”
+Lovelock’s family said Wednesday that he died the previous evening at his home in southwest England “surrounded by his family.”
+The family said his health had deteriorated after a bad fall but that until six months ago Lovelock “was still able to walk along the coast near his home in Dorset and take part in interviews.”

+Born in 1919 and raised in London, Lovelock studied chemistry, medicine and biophysics in the U.K. and the U.S.

+In the 1940s and 1950s, he worked at the National Institute for Medical Research in London.
+Some of his experiments looked at the effect of temperature on living organisms and involved freezing hamsters and then thawing them.
+The animals survived.

-Lovelock's contribution to environmental science included developing a device to measure ozone-depleting chlorofluorocarbons in the atmosphere and pollutants in air, soil and water.
+Lovelock's contributions to environmental science included developing a highly sensitive electron capture detector to measure ozone-depleting chlorofluorocarbons in the atmosphere and pollutants in air, soil and water.

-The Gaia hypothesis, first proposed in the 1970s, saw the Earth itself as a complex, self-regulating system that created and maintained the conditions for life on the planet.
-Lovelock said human activity had thrown the system dangerously out of kilter.
+The Gaia hypothesis, developed by Lovelock and American microbiologist Lynn Margulis and first proposed in the 1970s, saw the Earth itself as a complex, self-regulating system that created and maintained the conditions for life on the planet.
+The scientists said human activity had thrown the system dangerously off-kilter.

+A powerful communicator, Lovelock used books, speeches and interviews to warn of the desertification, agricultural devastation and mass migrations that climate change would bring.

-“The biosphere and I are both in the last 1% or our lives,” he told The Guardian newspaper in 2020.
+“The biosphere and I are both in the last 1% or our lives,” Lovelock told The Guardian newspaper in 2020.

 Initially dismissed by many scientists, the Gaia theory became influential as concern about humanity’s impact on the planet grew, not least because of its power as a metaphor.
 Gaia is the Greek goddess of the Earth.